ogulcan/filter-wp-api/README.md

 ## Installition

-Plugin is not ready on wordpress repostory.
-So download this repo and upload `filter-wp-api/` directory into your plugins.
+Plugin is ready on wordpress [plugins][https://wordpress.org/plugins/filter-wp-api/].
+You can find via search on plugins.
+Or just download this project and upload `filter-wp-api/` directory into your `wp-content/plugins`.

 After installition, just add `?_compact` or `?_detailed` as GET parameter at the end of the URL.